 17.)
 Trying to do everything yourself:

 If you are doing everything yourself, you will just get burned out.
-Don’t do that mistake because it will cost you more than you know.
+Don’t make that mistake because it will cost you more than you know.
 You can get overwhelmed really fast because of all the Social Media tasks you’ll need to do daily.
 Here are just some examples that will take a lot of your time:

 Posting every single day might sound easy.
 But if you want your audience to love and trust you, you’ll have to have a good posting strategy.
 It’s not just about sharing quotes and funny things.